 You’re working as the paeds reg overnight at a regional centre when ED phones you about an incoming patient – Josef, 8 – who’s in a delayed intensification cycle of his treatment for ALL and has a fever of 38.6oC.
 Josef’s last chemotherapy was last week, and an FBC done 2 days ago showed WCC 4.0×109/L with an absolute neutrophil count 0.9×109/L.

 - Fever in the setting of neutropaenia may be the only herald of a severe, potentially life-threatening infection.

 - Febrile neutropenia is an oncologic emergency.

-- A thorough history & physical examination is essential in cases of febrile neutropaenia.
+- A thorough history and physical examination are essential in cases of febrile neutropaenia.

-- Find & follow your local protocol and discuss with a senior early.
+- Find and follow your local protocol and discuss it with a senior early.